-The steps you take to make a quilt sandwich depend on the type of quilting that's planned for the project.
 The quilt sandwich is made up of the quilt top, the batting, and the quilt's backing.
-Layers are secured together using a process known as basting.
+The layers are secured together using a process known as basting.
+The steps you take to make a quilt sandwich depend on the type of quilting (by hand or machine) that's planned for the project.

 Mark the Quilt for Quilting

 Use a contrasting pencil or chalk to mark the quilting motifs on top of the quilt.
 There are many types of markers that can be used to draw lines on a quilt.
 Test new markers to make sure their lines are easy to remove when quilting is complete.

 Take a photo of the quilt if you're unsure how it should be quilted.
-Print the photo a few times and experiment with designs until you find something you like.
+Print the photo a few times and experiment with drawing designs on the photo until you find something you like.

 Your quilt may not need to be marked if you plan to stitch in the ditch or use other types of quilting stitches, such as evenly spaced parallel lines or meander quilting.
 Straight lines are easy to machine quilt with a walking foot.

 Make the Quilt Sandwich

 - Prepare and press the quilt backing.
-It should be three to four inches larger than your quilt top on all sides -- more if you plan intricate quilting stitches.
-Why?
-Because the backing draws inward as quilting stitches are added.
+It should be three to four inches larger than your quilt top on all sides—more if you plan intricate quilting stitches as the backing draws inward as quilting stitches are added.

 - Lay the backing fabric right side down on your work surface.

 - Secure the backing fabric to the surface at regular intervals.
 You can pin the backing to a carpet or use wide painter's tape to adhere it to smooth surfaces.
 The backing should be taut, with no wrinkles.

-- Center a piece of batting on top of the backing -- the batting should be about the same size as the backing.
+- Center a piece of batting on top of the backing—the batting should be about the same size as the backing.
 Smooth the surface with your hands to remove bumps.

 - Check the reverse side of the quilt top and remove loose threads.
 Trim long threads that may have been left at the ends of seams.